StackVista/stackstate-docs/configure/security/rbac/rbac_scopes.md

 ## Why scopes?

 Scopes are introduced as a security feature that is mandatory for every subject within StackState.
-Only predefined Admin and Guest roles have no scope defined.
+Only predefined Admin, Power-user and Guest roles have no scope defined.

 It is possible to provide a scope as a query wildcard which will result in access to everything, however, it is not recommended.
-If there is a need for access without a scope it is recommended to use Admin or Guest roles instead.
+If there is a need for access without a scope it is recommended to use one of the predefined roles instead.

 ## Examples